gitbls/sdm/Docs/Plugins.md

 ### addusers

 addusers can be used to add user accounts quickly and easily, either during IMG customization or burning a disk.
-The user information can be specified in the plugin arguments, or an argument pointing to a list of users to add can be used. addusers will log the added account information to a file on the host if directed to do so.
+The user information can be specified in the plugin arguments, or an argument pointing to a list (file) of users to add can be used. addusers will log the added account information to a file on the host if directed to do so.

 #### Arguments